 Becoming a fire safety engineer involves a combination of education, skills, and experience in the field of engineering, particularly in fire safety and prevention.
-While there are no strict GCSE subject requirements for this career, certain subjects can provide a strong foundation for developing the skills and knowledge needed to work as a fire safety engineer.
+While there are no strict subject requirements for this career, certain subjects can provide a strong foundation for developing the skills and knowledge needed to work as a fire safety engineer.

-- Sciences (Physics and Chemistry): Physics provides insights into heat transfer, fluid dynamics, and thermodynamics, which are relevant to understanding fire behavior.
+- Sciences (Physics and Chemistry): Physics provides insights into heat transfer, fluid dynamics, and thermodynamics, which are relevant to understanding fire behaviour.
 Chemistry can also be useful for understanding the properties of materials and their reaction to fire.